Hire Social Media Managers

 It’s not hard to find a social media manager for hire; there are plenty out there.
 The difficult part comes with matching the right skill set and attributes to fit your business needs.
 To identify the best candidate for you, make sure you understand what the company needs, first and foremost.
 Then evaluate candidates based on their skills and experience, while matching them to the available budget.
 Here’s what to consider to find the right fit:

 Relevant experience with your use case – This is probably the clearest signal you’ll pick up.
 A strong candidate has relevant day-to-day experience under their belt, having built marketing plans for recognizable brands and accounts during their career.
 On top of the household name, look for campaigns they’ve managed, and ask about strategies implemented and outcomes achieved, such as increasing follower count.
 You’ll also want someone who has worked on projects similar to yours.
-Let’s imagine you have to identify the best social media manager to build a community centered on skincare.
+Let’s imagine you have to identify the best professional to build a community centered on skincare.
 In this use case, you’d want candidates with experience in the beauty and cosmetics markets, skilled in driving conversations about body image, self-perception, and other sensitive topics.
 Use cases are important to turn a more or less abstract search into a focused one.

 Appropriate channel expertise – A broad understanding of all principal social media platforms is important and desirable, but make sure your candidates match your project’s requirements as well.
 If a brand is only looking to enhance its Instagram presence, it’s better to identify platform specialists with deep Instagram expertise than one with mid-level knowledge of every social media platform there is.